-[UPDATE: November 29: Another Humpback Whale has died in open-net fish farm gear.
+UPDATE November 29, 2016: Another Humpback Whale has died in open-net fish farm gear.
+This whale was at the Grieg Seafood’s Atrevida farm in Nootka Sound.
 This is the 2nd Humpback Whale dead at a fish farm in two weeks and the 3rd that is known to have been entangled in fish farm gear in 2.5 months.
-See this link for information on the latest death (at Grieg Seafood’s Atrevida farm in Nootka Sound).]
+See this link for further information.

 For the sake of efficiency and awareness raising, we’ve strived to answer the questions below and will update this information as we learn more.
 Our aim is to help ensure that what is learned from entanglements leads to measures that reduce the risk.